Yekaterinburg: Architecture

 In the first half of the 19th century, neoclassicism grew influential in the Yekaterinburg's architecture.
 The estates were built in the neoclassic style, including the main house, wings, services, and often an English-style park.
 This style's influence in Yekaterinburg is mostly due to the contributions of architect Michael Malakhov, who worked in the city from 1815 to 1842.
 He designed the assemblies of the Verkhne-Isetsky factory as well as the Novo-Tikhvinsky Monastery.

 At the beginning of the 20th century, eclecticism became a dominant influence in Yekaterinburg's architecture.
 Buildings such as the Opera House and Yekaterinburg railway station were built in this style.
 During the 1920s and the 1930s, constructivism took effect, influencing residential complexes, industrial buildings, stadiums, etc. Architects Moses Ginzburg, Jacob Kornfeld, the Vesnina brothers, Daniel Friedman, and Sigismund Dombrovsky contributed greatly to the constructivism in the city.
-More than 140 structures in Yekaterinburg are designed through the constructivist style.
+More than 140 structures in Yekaterinburg are designed in the constructivist style, including the Uralmash White Tower and the building of the printing house of the "Uralskiy Rabochiy" publishing house.

 During the 1930s to 1950s, there was a turn back to neoclassicism, with much attention paid to public buildings and monuments.
 Notable examples include the buildings of the Ural Industrial Institute on Lenin Avenue, the City Party Committee and the City Council Executive Committee building (now the City Administrative building), the District Officers' House, and the House of Defense complex.
 Cultural buildings are built in the squares in orderly composition.
 In these years, architects Golubev, K. T. Babykin, Valenkov worked fruitfully in Yekaterinburg with this style.
 In the 1960s, changes in the approach to construction led to widespread distribution of apartment blocks common in the Khrushchev era.
 Buildings built by individuals were rare, among them being: KKT "Kosmos", the Palace of Youth, and DK UZTM.